 American Geophysical Union Publications

-Fonseca, Luciano and Mayer, Larry A., "Modeling High-Frequency Seafloor Backscattering of Gassy Sediments: The Eel River Margin Case" (2000).
-Center for Coastal and Ocean Mapping.
+Fonseca, Luciano E. and Mayer, Larry A., "Modeling High-Frequency Seafloor Backscattering of Gassy Sediments: The Eel River Margin Case" (2000).
+Fall Meeting, American Geophysical Union (AGU).
 538.